Police request funds for AR-15s in North Dakota city schools

 BISMARCK, N.D.
-(AP) — Police in Bismarck, North Dakota, are requesting funding in the city’s 2019 budget for equipment including AR-15 rifles for school resource officers.
+(AP) — Police in Bismarck, North Dakota, requested funding in the city’s 2019 budget for equipment that includes AR-15 rifles for school resource officers.

-The Bismarck Tribune reports that Bismarck Public Schools and the Bismarck Police Department are sharing the cost of purchasing nearly $26,000 worth of AR-15s, gun safes, additional bulletproof vests and medical kits.
+Bismarck Public Schools and the Bismarck Police Department plan to share the cost of purchasing nearly $26,000 worth of AR-15s, gun safes, additional bulletproof vests and medical kits, the Bismarck Tribune reported .

-District officials say the district won’t fund the acquisition of firearms and that the rifles will be locked up in the schools.
+The district won’t fund the acquisition of firearms and the rifles will be locked up in the schools, according to district officials.

-Police and school officials began considering rifles for school resource officers after 17 people were killed in February in a school shooting in Parkland, Florida.
+Police and school officials began considering rifles for school resource officers after a gunman in February killed 17 people at a school in Parkland, Florida, said Lt.
+Jason Stugelmeyer, who oversees the department’s Police Youth Bureau.
+The bureau includes six school resource officers.

 Most Read Nation & World Stories